arcalot/arcalot.github.io/docs/arcaflow/contributing/typing.md

 A plugin can support multiple **workflow steps** and must provide information about the data types in its **input and output** for each step.
 A step can have exactly one input format, but may declare more than one output.

-The typesystem is inspired by [JSON schema](https://json-schema.org/) and [OpenAPI](https://swagger.io/specification/), but it is more restrictive due to the need to efficiently serialize workloads over various formats.
+The type system is inspired by [JSON schema](https://json-schema.org/) and [OpenAPI](https://swagger.io/specification/), but it is more restrictive due to the need to efficiently serialize workloads over various formats.

 ## Types